opsway/magento-mod-onelogin/README.md

 3. Flush Magento caches and you are done - you can now click on "Login via Onelogin" and see how magic happens

+Common field names for the attributes are:
+Username:  User.Username
+Email: User.email
+First Name: User.FirstName
+Last Name: User.LastName
+Role: memberOf

+If the required attributes are not provided by the IdP, the user account can’t be created.
+(if the account already exists, only the email is required to log in).

+When creating a new account, Magento will try to map the Onelogin provided role to a Magento Role.

+If the magento account does not have a “Magento Admin Role” like “Administrators”, then the user will not be allowed to access to the admin panel.

 Credits
 --------------
  - Hugely inspired by https://github.com/Flagbit/magento-openid